I've been an online writer for over seven years. My articles often focus on everything from fashion to home product reviews.

-Suds can be very damaging, not only to your clothes, leaving soap residue and sometimes even stains, but it is also very damaging your High Efficiency Washing machine.
-High Efficiency Laundry Detergent is specially formulated to reduce suds, but to create the perfect, suds-free wash, you must add HE detergent before adding the clothes.
+Suds can be very damaging, not only to your clothes, leaving soap residue and sometimes even stains, but it is also very damaging to your high-efficiency washing machine.
+High-efficiency laundry detergent is specially formulated to reduce suds, but to create the perfect, suds-free wash, you must add HE detergent before adding the clothes.

 Don't Interrupt the Sensing Cycle

-When it comes to bleach and fabric softeners, every High Efficiency Washing Machine is different, but often there are compartments for both.
-The instructions for fabric softer and bleach on the inside of the washing machine lid.
+When it comes to bleach and fabric softeners, every high-efficiency washing machine is different, but often there are compartments for both.
+The instructions for fabric softener and bleach are usually on the inside of the washing machine lid.

 Getting Rid of Mold or a Bad Smell in a HE Washing Machine